g8778/Multi-Agent/README.md

 MIT License - Feel free to use this project for personal or commercial purposes.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## 📞 Support

-If you have questions or need help:
-- Open an issue on GitHub
-- Check the code comments for guidance
-- Modify and experiment - it's all vanilla code!

----

-**Made with ❤️ using vanilla HTML, CSS, and JavaScript**

 *No frameworks, no dependencies, just pure web technologies creating something beautiful!*